rkgregory/belted-sweater/README.md

 - type "git pull origin master" in terminal
 - good idea to type "npm i" into terminal every once in a while
 - all changes will be made in src
-CONTROL TILDA ~ to bring up command line
+CONTROL TILDA ~ to bring up command linen

 # pushing changes to git
 - save all your files